universal-ctags/citre/README.md

   multi-language project.
 Many markup languages are also supported so you could even use it to browse your personal notes.
-- The tags file contains abundant information, which enables a more informative UI, and Citre uses them to further filter and sort the tags found.
+- The tags file contains abundant information, which enables a more informative UI, and Citre uses them to further filter the tags.
-- Tags are sorted so we can use binary search, and you'll feel super fast when finding definitions/completions.
+- Lines in the tags file are sorted so we can use binary search, and you'll feel super fast when finding definitions/completions.

 The disadvantages are: